17 Best Things To Do in Florence

 If you need a moment of relaxation amidst the endless works of art that Florence has to offer (remember what happened to Stendhal, I've warned you), this is the place to be: the Boboli Gardens.

-This oasis behind the Pitti Palace is a marvellous Renaissance garden full of surprises along the way, from an amphitheatre to fountains, grottoes and sculptures that will make your walk a truly delightful experience.
+Book a guided tour of the Boboli Gardens or tickets for the Boboli Gardens in Florence and enjoy an oasis behind the Pitti Palace, a marvellous Renaissance garden full of surprises along the way, from an amphitheatre to fountains, grottoes and sculptures that will make your walk a truly delightful experience.

-Book a guided tour of the Boboli Gardens
+Book tickets for the Boboli Gardens

 Santa Croce Square and Church| ©Pom'